networkx/nx-guides/content/generators/geometric.md

 where nodes are embedded in space and a metric is incorporated that dictates the conditions for connection between nodes.
-Typically, the probability of connection is a decreasing function of the metric, with most models assuming euclidean distance in 2-dimensions or 3-dimensions.
+Typically, the probability of connection is a decreasing function of the metric, with most models assuming Euclidean distance in 2-dimensions or 3-dimensions.
 The intuition of most Spatial Network models propose that there exists an increasing cost of connection between nodes that are further apart, though arbitrary connection probability functions can be modeled.